iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Got a positive result through the city of mpls' testing site at the convention center today.
 To report my positive to the app I need a code.
 My results didn't come with a code.<br> :date: __2021-04-06 05:35:57__

 > Full of adds<br> :date: __2021-04-05 20:25:30__

-> Wasn't able to enter my code for a positive test.
-Boyfriend entered his code and I was never alerted about coming into contact with him? ?<br> :date: __2021-04-01 00:24:15__